ZerroDevs/AutoRefreshExt/README.md

 2. Choose a preset refresh interval or set a custom time
 3. Optionally set a refresh limit
 4. The extension will automatically refresh your active tab based on your settings
+5. Use font size controls for better readability
+6. Monitor refresh statistics in the Stats tab

 ## 🛠️ Configuration

 ### Refresh Intervals
 - Quick presets: 1, 3, 5, and 10 minutes
 - Custom intervals support:
   - Seconds
   - Minutes
   - Hours

-### Theme Options
+### Theme and Display
-- Light theme for regular usage
-- Dark theme for reduced eye strain
+- Light/Dark theme toggle
+- Adjustable font size (A+/A-)
+- Statistics dashboard

 ### Permissions
 The extension requires the following permissions:
 - `storage`: To save your refresh settings
 - `tabs`: To manage tab refreshing
 - `activeTab`: To interact with the current tab
+- `scripting`: For smart form detection

 ## 🤝 Contributing